Presbycusis: Presentation

 Usually occurs after age 50, but deterioration in hearing has been found to start very early, from about the age of 18 years.
 The ISO standard 7029 shows expected threshold changes due purely to age for carefully screened populations (i.e. excluding those with ear disease, noise exposure etc.), based on a meta-analysis of published data.
 Age affects high frequencies more than low, and men more than women.
 One early consequence is that even young adults may lose the ability to hear very high frequency tones above 15 or 16 kHz.
 Despite this, age-related hearing loss may only become noticeable later in life.
 The effects of age can be exacerbated by exposure to environmental noise, whether at work or in leisure time (shooting, music, etc.).
 This is noise-induced hearing loss (NIHL) and is distinct from presbycusis.
 A second exacerbating factor is exposure to ototoxic drugs and chemicals.

 Over time, the detection of high-pitched sounds becomes more difficult, and speech perception is affected, particularly of sibilants and fricatives.
 Patients typically express a decreased ability to understand speech.
 Once the loss has progressed to the 2–4 kHz range, there is increased difficulty understanding consonants.
 Both ears tend to be affected.
 The impact of presbycusis on communication depends on both the severity of the condition and the communication partner.

 Older adults with presbycusis often exhibit associated symptoms of social isolation, depression, anxiety, frailty and cognitive decline.

 The risk of having cognitive impairment increased 7 percent for every 10 dB of hearing loss at baseline.
 No effect of hearing aids was seen in the Lin Baltimore study.

 Causes

-The aging process has three distinct components: physiologic degeneration, extrinsic damage (nosocusis), and intrinsic damage (sociocusis).
-These factors are superimposed on a genetic substrate, and may be overshadowed by general age-related susceptibility to diseases and disorders.

-Hearing loss is only weakly correlated with age.
-In preindustrial and non-industrial societies, persons retain their hearing into old age.
-In the Framingham cohort study, only 10% of the variability of hearing with age could be explained by age-related physiologic deterioration.
-Within family groups, heredity factors were dominant; across family groups, other, presumably sociocusis and nosocusis factors were dominant.